Amazon Pay

 settings.returnUrl

-YAdd the URL where the consumer should be redirected after they complete the payment.
+Add the URL where the consumer should be redirected after they complete the payment.
+Required for the REDIRECT flow.

 Request